Type W121 (4 cylinder / sedan)

 owner: Daniel Boeve / daniel.boeve@scarlet.be / Belgium

 In this photo the 190D still has its French number plates, but I have since registered it here in Belgium.
-In Europe, it is very rare to find a 4-cylinder Ponton sedan with a full leather interior.
+In Europe, it is very rare to find a four cylinder Ponton sedan with a full leather interior.
 I collected it in the south of France after buying it on eBay.
-It runs and drives very well.
+It runs and drives well.
 It brings back many memories, as I used these cars for many years as daily drivers because diesel fuel was very cheap then, especially in Holland.

 photo submitted: January 10, 2007